Implant Supported Dentures Kennett Square, PA

 Q. Does this procedure hurt?

-A. No, when you visit our office, we will provide you with any necessary sedation.
+A. No, when you visit our office, we will take the necessary steps so the patient does not feel any pain during the procedure.
 At Leardi Family Dentistry, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.

 Q. What are mini-implants?